HurgotDev/codeduck-cli/README.md

-# EPR CLI (Eme Projects CLI)
+# 🦆 Codeduck CLI

-EPR CLI is a powerful command-line tool designed to streamline your development workflow by managing and organizing your projects and repositories efficiently.
+Codeduck CLI is a powerful command-line tool designed to streamline your development workflow by managing and organizing your projects and repositories efficiently.

 ## 🌟 Features